Eat your greens

 Secondly those of you who read the Witness avidly will have recently seen the grave consequences of colorectal tumours.
 Your greens contain the very-necessary fibre that keeps the stool soft and easy to pass; visits to the loo become a daily, two minute affair.

 Then your greens are loaded with the vitamins, minerals and phytochemicals that keep us in optimal wellness.
-Because these essential substances vary substantially from one variety to another it is important to enjoy as wide a spread as possible.
+Because these essential nutrients vary substantially from one variety to another it is important to enjoy as wide a spread as possible.

 The darker the colour the better so iceberg lettuce rates very low, for example.